Fort Worth Mayor Betsy Price will not seek re-election

 Last February, Price said the city had grown more than 20% since 2012.

+On Tuesday, Price listed some of her accomplishments during her 10 years as a sustainable pension, cutting the tax rate and increasing modes of transportation.

+“The accomplishments have far exceeded the challenges, and I feel very good about the legacy we’ll leave behind," Price said.

-Among her accomplishments over the last decade was extending the city’s pension program.
-The fund had been forecast to run out of money but Price helped reach a compromise to extend it and Fort Worth became the largest city to get it settled without having to go to the state legislature in Austin.
+The city’s pension fund had been forecast to run out of money but Price helped reach a compromise to extend it and Fort Worth became the largest city to get it settled without having to go to the state legislature in Austin.

 Several years ago, Price supported a half-cent sales tax to improve certain neglected neighborhoods.
 Code enforcement, better lighting and other changes led to a reduction in crime in the city’s Northside and Stop Six neighborhoods.